d3b4g/leonids/_posts/Carrier.md

 ##### Prefix Hijacking Attacks

+BGP always favors the shortest, most specific path to the desired IP address.
+In order for the BGP hijack to be successful, the route announcement must either:

+1) Offer a more specific route by announcing a smaller range of IP addresses than other ASes had previously announced.
+2) Offer a shorter route to certain blocks of IP addresses.

 + We need to advertise a route to the other autonomous systems (AS) stating that we R1,AS100) know how to reach that destination.
-+ Since AS300 is advertising routes for 10.120.15.0/24, so our attack to work we advertise a route that supersedes AS300 in order to the other routers to add the routing entry to their routing tables.
++ AS300 is advertising routes for 10.120.15.0/24 network, so we will advertise a more specific route that supersedes AS300 route and our route to the neighour routers routing tables.
-+ We will advertise a route with a longer prefix, nstead of a /24, we’ll advertise 10.120.15.0/25.
++ We will advertise a route with a larger prefix, we’ll advertise 10.120.15.0/25.